erikj/presentations/intermediate-vagrant/slides/outro.md

 # Caveats

 - VirtualBox APIs required by Vagrant can break on Mavericks
-- new way of doing things requires educating users (developers)
+- New way of doing things requires educating users (developers)
+- Maintainer(s) must be able to install and configure project dependencies from fresh install of target system

 !SLIDE

-# Future / wishlist
+# Future / Wishlist

 - Automated base-box construction: packager.io + kickstarter files
   - *automate all the things*